mitre/inspec_training_courses/InSpec 102 Dev/InSpec102DevCourse.md

 end
 ```

-For sensitive data it is recomended to use a secrets YAML file located on the local machine to populate the values of attributes.
+For sensitive data it is recommended to use a secrets YAML file located on the local machine to populate the values of attributes.
 A secrets file will always overwrite a attributes default value.
 To use the secrets file run inspec exec and specify the path to that Yaml file using the --attrs attribute.

 ---
 For example, a inspec.yml: